 Lanier is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 He is licensed to practice in all Texas state and federal courts, all New York state courts and the U.S. Supreme Court.

 The Lanier Law Firm represents clients from all over the world in courtrooms across the United States.
 Mark frequently instructs other attorneys about his trial techniques and how to try better cases in seminars held across the nation.
 He is solicited often to be the featured lecturer at many of the nation’s top law schools including Harvard, Stanford, Pepperdine University, University of Chicago and Texas Tech University.
+In 2017, Mark was inducted into the Trial Lawyers Hall of Fame at Temple University Law School in Philadelphia.

 Mark Lanier is enthusiastically involved in government and community activities outside the practice of law.
 Chairmen, presidents, and senior executives from major American corporations and universities often call on him for his respected business views on national and international issues.
 In 2011, Mark was also bestowed the distinguished Ambassador of Peace award by the Guatemalan government.